 For the reported 16 government entities that paid the ransom, that route may no longer be available to them should they get attacked in the future.
-Per a ransomware advisory from the Office of Foreign Assets Control (OFAC) in the U.S., you can now be sanctioned for paying ransoms to certain groups.
+Per a ransomware advisory from the Office of Foreign Assets Control (OFAC) in the U.S., they can now be sanctioned for paying ransoms to certain groups.(12)

-While refusing to pay the ransom is the right move, that decision did come with a heavy cost to cities that were unprepared for attacks.
-In 2019, the city of Baltimore chose not to pay the $75,000 ransom demand it received, but spent over $18 million on recovery.
+The decision not to pay ransom still often comes with a heavy cost to cities that were unprepared for attacks.
+In 2019, the city of Baltimore chose not to pay the $75,000 ransom demand it received, but later spent over $18 million on recovery.
 New Orleans, after refusing to pay their ransom during an attack in December 2019, spent about $7 million on recovery.

 How to avoid becoming the next victim

 Municipalities should continue to prioritize educating their employees so they’re up to date on the latest trends and are mindful about what websites they click on and what emails they open.
 Now is an opportune time to re-evaluate the resilience of your third-party vendors.
 After all, you’re only as resilient as the weakest link in your supply chain.